sidoh/esp8266_milight_hub-wiki/Domoticz.md

 * Go back to Milight Hub and switch on/off every bulb you have configured.
 * You will see that every bulb will add as device inside Domoticz

-**Note**: Remember the Group All is not working yet.
-They still develop this part

 ## Further Reading